Parts of southern India facing acute water shortages

 Monsoons reach different parts of India at different times.

 Northern and eastern India have experienced heatwaves with temperatures soaring to 48 Celsius (118 Fahrenheit) amid a delayed monsoon.
+At least 90 people have died due to heat stroke in the eastern state of Bihar since June, according to the state disaster management department.

+This year’s monsoon arrived in the southern state of Kerala a week late and slowly started moving to other parts of country.

+India is facing a 43% shortfall in monsoon rains across the country because of its late arrival, according to the India Meteorological Department.